Boban Marjanović: National team career

 As a junior national team player with Serbia, Marjanović won gold medals at the 2007 FIBA Under-19 World Championship and the 2008 FIBA Europe Under-20 Championship.
 He was named on the candidates list before both the EuroBasket 2009 and the 2010 FIBA World Championship, but did not get in the final 12-man squads.
 His senior debut with the Serbian national basketball team at a major tournament came at EuroBasket 2011 in Lithuania, where Serbia finished in eighth place.

 In August 2015, the San Antonio Spurs prohibited him from playing for the Serbian national team at EuroBasket 2015 due to risk of injury after signs of pain in his left foot, although the Serbian Basketball Federation (KSS) stated that no bone fractures were found.

 Marjanović represented Serbia at EuroBasket 2017.
 They won the silver medal, losing the final to Slovenia.
-Over 9 tournament games, he averaged 12.4 points, 4.8 rebounds and 1.4 assists per game on 56.2% shooting from the field.
+Over nine tournament games, he averaged 12.4 points, 4.8 rebounds and 1.4 assists per game on 56.2% shooting from the field.

-At the 2019 FIBA Basketball World Cup, the national team of Serbia was considered a favorite to win the trophy, but was eventually upset in the quarter-finals by Argentina.
-With wins over the United States and Czech Republic, it finished in fifth place.
+At the 2019 FIBA Basketball World Cup, the Serbian national team was considered a favorite to win the trophy, but was eventually upset in the quarter-finals by Argentina.
+With wins over the United States and Czech Republic, they finished in fifth place.
 Marjanović averaged 6.8 points and 2.5 rebounds over 8 games.